Nymphaea nouchali Burm.f.

 Bloom Time: June to September

 Nymphaea nouchali is an aquatic flowering plant that grows from rhizomes or tubers rooted under the water.
-Leaves are oval to round, up to 9 inches (22.5 cm) long, with an open sinus at the leaf base where it attaches to the petiole (leaf stem).
+Leaves are oval to round, up to 9 inches (22.5 cm) long, with an open sinus at the leaf base where it attaches to the petiole.
 Leaves may spread up to 5 feet (1.5 m) from where the rhizome is rooted.
-Flowers, which have little fragrance, are star-shaped with 4 sepals and 10 to 16 petals, and are up to 5 inches (12.5 cm) in diameter.
+Flowers are star-shaped, up to 5 inches (12.5 cm) in diameter, with 4 sepals and 10 to 16 petals.
 Although leaves float on the water surface, flowers are generally held up to 12 inches (30 cm) above water.
 They are usually pale blue (but can be pink or white) with pale yellow stamens and anthers.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).